Gambia entry requirements for Japan passport holders

 No transit visa needed

-Japan passport holders transiting through Banjul International Airport do not require a transit visa if staying airside and not passing through immigration.
+Japanese passport holders transiting through Banjul International Airport (BJL) do not require a visa if staying airside and continuing on the same or connecting flight within 24 hours.

 Airside transitAllowed up to 24h